The Symposium will take place on the following dates:

 This panel will proffer a socio-legal analysis of how criminal justice reform has become a bipartisan-supported reform—one of the few in an increasingly polarized time for the country.
 This panel will address how the bipartisan nature of reform affects the legal viability and reality of such reforms—and also what questions that presents as to what criminal justice reform might look like in both the present and future.
 Further, this panel will address how bipartisanship might affect administrative and Constitutional questions.

-- Donna Coker, Professor of Law & Dean’s Distinguished Scholar for the Profession at the University of Miami School of Law (Moderator)
+- Donna Coker, Professor of Law & Dean’s Distinguished Scholar at the University of Miami School of Law (Moderator)

-- Charlton Copeland, Professor of Law & Dean’s Distinguished Scholar for the Profession at the University of Miami School of Law
+- Charlton Copeland, Professor of Law & Dean’s Distinguished Scholar at the University of Miami School of Law

 - Steven Teles, Professor of Political Science at Johns Hopkins University